Tips + Tools

 Summary Overview

-There are lots of useful things that you can do to seek out the best possible treatment and to really understand exactly what is going on if you find that things are getting more complicated that you were hoping for.
+There are lots of useful things that you can do to seek out the best possible treatment and to really understand exactly what is going on if you find that things are getting more complicated than you were hoping for.

 If you know of other useful tips and tools from your own experience that you would like to share, please don’t hesitate to let us know.
 Your experience may be really valuable to others.